dereksonderegger/444/docs/05_Model_Building.md

     f) Add the R-squared value as an annotation to the graph.

 2. The data set `phbirths` from the `faraway` package contains information birth weight, gestational length, and smoking status of mother.
 We'll fit a quadratic model to predict infant birthweight using the gestational time.
-    a) Create scatterplots of gestational length and birthweight for each smoking status.
+    a) Create two scatterplots of gestational length and birthweight, one for each smoking status.
     b) Remove all the observations that are premature (less than 36 weeks).
     c) Fit the quadratic model